-The submission of the doctoral dissertation proceeds as follows.
+The process toward the submission of the doctoral dissertation proceeds is as follows.

-- Upon admission, students begin their doctoral dissertation research under the multisupervisor system consisting of a main supervisor and two sub-supervisors. - May of the first year: Students present their research plan as an assignment for Seminar in Linguistic Research III. - October-November of the second year: Interim presentations will be delivered as an assignment for Seminar in Linguistic Research IV. - June-July of the third year: Students undergo a preliminary examination of their doctoral dissertation. - December-January of the third year: Students undergo a final examination of their doctoral dissertation.
+- Upon admission, students begin their doctoral dissertation research under the multisupervisor system consisting of a main supervisor and two sub-supervisors. - May of the first year: Students present their research plan as an assignment for Seminar in Linguistic Research III. - October-November of the second year: Interim presentations will be made as an assignment for Seminar in Linguistic Research IV. - June or later of the third year: Students go through a preliminary examination of their doctoral dissertation. - December-January of the third year: Students go through the final examination of their doctoral dissertation.